amplication/docs/docs/how-to/run-dev-env.md

 - http://localhost:3000/api
 - http://localhost:3000/graphql

-To read more about the technologies and structure of your server read [this article](../getting-started)
+To read more about the technologies and structure of your server read [this article](../getting-started) - Need working link

 ## Install packages from npm for the Admin UI